 What is M1 Finance?

-M1 Finance is one of only a handful of free robo-advisors.
-It has a minimum investment requirement of $100 for investment accounts, or $500 for retirement accounts.
-They do offer premium services under M1 Plus for $125 per year, but many find the basic, free account more than adequate for their investment needs.
-(Barbara Friedberg, the owner of this site has an account!)
+M1 Finance is a financial services company and one of only a handful of free robo-advisors.
+It has a minimum investment requirement of $100 for investment accounts or $500 for retirement accounts.
+They offer premium services under M1 Plus for $125 per year, but many find the basic, free account more than adequate for their investment needs.
+(Barbara Friedberg, the owner of this site, has an account!)

 Is M1 Finance Safe?

-M1 Finance’s responsibility is to keep your account secure, and they take that responsibility seriously.
-M1 Security meets industry standards and is in line with security measures taken by other robo-advisors and their competitors.
+Yes, M1 Finance is safe.
+Its responsibility is to keep your account secure, and they take that responsibility seriously.
+M1 Security meets industry standards and aligns with security measures taken by other robo-advisors and their competitors.

 There are two main ways M1 Finance protects your account:

-Account systems are protected through 4096-bit encryption which M1 Finance states is military-grade.
-This encryption protects your data as it is transferred to or stored in the M1 Finance system.
+Account systems are protected through 4096-bit encryption, which M1 Finance states is military-grade.
+The encryption protects your data as it’s transferred to or stored in the M1 Finance system.

 If the base-level encryption isn’t enough for you to feel fully secure, M1 Finance also allows users to turn on two-factor authentication.
-Two-factor authentication usually requires users to approve any login attempts via their cellphone, making this a nice security feature.
+Two-factor authentication usually requires users to approve login attempts via their cell phone, making this a nice security feature.